cibersheep/level9-interpreter-snap/README.md

 #### Distros with Snap Enabaled by Default
  `sudo snap install level9` from the command line or

- from the Ubuntu Software store
+ from the Ubuntu Software store search for "Level9"

 #### Distros with Snap Support
 Check https://snapcraft.io/docs/core/install

 ### Run
-type `level9.glklevel9`
+Type `level9.glklevel9` or `level9` from command line

 ## Known Errors
 When running terminal shows: